lconcia/life_sciences_ml_at_tacc/docs/section1/python_refresher.rst

    If you are using a Jupyter notebook, you can install packages directly from the notebook by using the ``!`` operator.
 For example, ``! pip3 install --user names``.

+   After executing the ``pip install`` cell, you may need to restart the kernel before trying to use the library.

 .. code-block:: python3
    :linenos: